jmjuanes/redocus/README.md

 The `pageWrapper` field is a React component that will be used to wrap the entire generated page.
 You can use this component to provide a consistent layout or styling for all pages.

+### `plugins`

+- Type: array
+- Default: `[]`

+An array of plugins to apply.

 ### `createPages`

 - Type: function
 - Default: `null`

-The `createPages` field is a function that allows you to dynamically generate pages.
+The `createPages` field is a hook function that allows you to dynamically generate pages.

+### `onInit`

+- Type: function.
+- Default: `null`

+The `onInit` field is a hook function that will be triggered after the initialization of redocus and before start reading pages from your `input` folder.

 ### `onPageCreate`

 - Type: function
 - Default: `null`

-The `onPageCreate` field is a hook that will be triggered each time a page is found during the static site generation process.
+The `onPageCreate` field is a hook function that will be triggered each time a page is found during the static site generation process.
 You can use this hook to perform additional actions or customizations for each page.

+### `onPreBuild`

+- Type: function
+- Default: `null`

+The `onPreBuild` field is a hook function that will be triggered after all `.jsx` files have been processed and before generating the final HTML pages.

+### `onPostBuild`

+- Type: function
+- Default: `null`

+The `onPostBuild` field is a hook function that will be triggered after the build process is finished and all HTML pages have been saved.

 ## Usage